write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 ```Haskell
 type EnvCtx = Map.Map T.Text LispVal
 ```
-Our environment is a collection of bindings between names and entities referenced by the names.
-For now, we must only concern ourselves with the fact that the names in the environment comes from `LispVal's` `Atom` data constructor.
-This is going to be the basis of our lexical scoped variable look up.

 ```Haskell
 evalFile :: T.Text -> IO () --program file
 evalFile fileExpr = do